ramadatta/ShinyApps/gamR/readme.md

 If you are not familiar with pull requests, check out [this post](https://guides.github.com/activities/forking/).
 Please use clear and organized descriptions when creating issues and pull requests.

-Please note that ``CPgeneProfiler`` is released with a [Contributor Code of Conduct](https://github.com/ramadatta/gamR/blob/master/Code_of_Conduct.md).
+Please note that ``gamR`` is released with a [Contributor Code of Conduct](https://github.com/ramadatta/gamR/blob/master/Code_of_Conduct.md).
 By contributing to this project, you agree to abide by its terms.

 ## Bug Report and Support Request